 TRENDS & DISRUPTIONS IMPACTING CUSTOMERS' CUSTOMERS

-The India automotive camera market is undergoing a clear shift from basic rear-view cameras and entry-level dashcams toward multi-camera, software-enabled platforms that support safety, ADAS readiness, and future vehicle upgrades.
+The automotive camera market is undergoing a clear shift from basic rear-view cameras and entry-level dashcams toward multi-camera, software-enabled platforms that support safety, ADAS readiness, and future vehicle upgrades.
 OEMs and fleet operators are increasingly using camera systems to strengthen safety positioning, trim differentiation, and urban usability, particularly in SUVs and EVs.
 Over the next few years, revenue is expected to move toward 360-degree surround-view systems, ADAS-ready front and side cameras, and in-cabin monitoring, supported by software and analytics.
 This transition reflects a broader disruption where cameras evolve from standalone hardware components into strategic enablers of safety, brand value, and lifecycle monetization in the Indian automotive ecosystem

 India Automotive Camera Market Disruptions